Auz/Bug/README.md

 Bug
 ===========

-Adds bugs to your page.
+Add bugs to your page.